Are pond nitrates dangerous?

 There’s a lot of information about pond nitrates and their effect on pond chemistry and fish.
 However, the information currently available generally underestimates the potential danger excessive amounts of nitrates can cause.
-Not only for aquatic life such as fish but also the health and quality of the pond water overall.
+High pond nitrate levels are not only problematic for fish.
+If nitrates are not removed from the pond, they can also cause the build-up of algae.
+Leading to other pond problems such as blanket weed and green water.

-If you really want your pond to thrive and have the ideal water parameters, read on to discover why your nitrate levels should be kept to an absolute minimum…
+If you really want your pond to thrive and have the ideal water parameters, read on to discover how and why to minimise your pond nitrate levels.

 The Nitrogen Cycle Simplified